Systemite/SWExtension.Jira/README.md

 # SystemWeaver-Jira integration sample

-This demo shows how to integrate SystemWeaver with Jira by building an to the swExplorer which shows Jira issues connected to a given item.
+This demo shows how to integrate SystemWeaver with Jira by building an extension to the swExplorer which shows Jira issues connected to a given item.

-The SystemWeaver item and the Jira issue are connected by a custom field of type text which are supposed to contain a SystemWeaver url
+The SystemWeaver item and the Jira issue are connected by a custom field of type text which contains a SystemWeaver url.

 ## Prerequisites